South Africa May 28-June 2, June 2023

 The city was established in 1886, following the discovery of gold, on what had been a farm.
 Due to the extremely large gold deposits found along the Witwatersrand, within ten years, the population had grown to over 100,000 inhabitants.

-Lenasia, is predominantly populated by English-speaking Indo-South Africans (people of Indian and South Asian descent).
-These areas were, in previous decades, designated as non-white areas, in accordance with the segregationist policies of the time—known as apartheid.
+Lenasia is predominantly populated by English-speaking Indo-South Africans (people of Indian and South Asian descent).
+These areas were, in previous decades, designated as non-white areas, under the segregationist policies of the time—known as apartheid.
 It would go on to be one of the host cities of the official tournament of the 2010 FIFA World Cup—and it hosted the final.

 Airports: Johannesburg (JNB), Johannesburg Lanseria (HLA)

 1Fox Market Shed.
-On the same property of the Mad Giant Brewery, it has mainly produce.
+On the same property as the Mad Giant Brewery, it mainly produces.

 Sci-Bono Discovery Centre.
 A science museum with many hands-on exhibits showing basic technology experiments.
 These are primarily for kids.
 60 R